 - Add chopped tomatoes and sauté for about 30 seconds.

-- Add all the spices (see list of ingredient and cook for 7-8 minutes.
+- Add all the spices (see list of ingredients and cook for 5 minutes).

 - Add blended paste and water.
 Mix well.